Yuwan3154/FetchGamePhysicsTraining/README.md

 1. If training indicates that the code needs to be refined, the next round of training can proceed immediately after changes to the `CollectObservations`, `OnActionReceived`, and `OnCollisionEnter` methods.
 Changes to other code could require choosing the "GameObject/Create Easy ML Arena and Agent" menu item again.
 See the [documentation for `org.janelia.easy-ml-agents`](https://github.com/JaneliaSciComp/janelia-unity-toolkit/tree/master/org.janelia.easy-ml-agents#5-refine) for more details.

 1. If any aspect of this system does not work as it should, please [add an issue for this repo](https://github.com/JohnsonLabJanelia/FetchGamePhysicsTraining/issues).

+## Training Performance

+As discussed in the [`org.janelia.easy-ml-agents` documentation](https://github.com/JaneliaSciComp/janelia-unity-toolkit/tree/master/org.janelia.easy-ml-agents#training-performance), training is fastest when run with a stand-alone executable, not with the editor (as described above).
+With this approach, it should be possible for the executable to contain at least 27 instances of the arena, arranged in a 3 x 3 x 3 cube.
+With this arranement, training to a full 5 million steps completes in a couple of hours, even on a laptop.